 LowGI Cane Sugar

-How it is made: Refined natural sugars from sugar cane, however, instead of disregarding some of the goodness (minerals & polyphenols), it is extracted and sprayed over the sugar.
+Not just refined from sugar cane, instead of disregarding some of the goodness (minerals & polyphenols), it is extracted and sprayed over the sugar.

 GI rating: 55